 Right Livelihood is a courage-powered community for social change.

-Each year, we present the Right Livelihood Award.
+For over 40 years, we have presented the Right Livelihood Award to four individuals or organisations annually.
 By recognising the actions of brave visionaries and building impactful connections around the world, the Award boosts urgent and long-term social change.
-182 Laureates from 72 countries have received the distinction to date.
+194 Laureates from 76 countries have received the distinction to date.

-However, our work goes beyond only presenting the Award.
-We provide these change-makers with long-term support.
+Today, our work goes beyond only presenting the Award.
+We provide Laureates with long-term support.
 We work to raise their profile, highlight their solutions, provide protection when their lives and liberty are in danger and link them and their innovative solutions to academia.

 We believe that lasting change requires concerted action based on diverse solutions.
 We do our part by nurturing a growing community of courageous change-makers, connecting them and their solutions worldwide.